 The Enter Credentials screen displays.

-- Enter your SQL credentials and select a port (or use the default port).
+- Enter SQL credentials and port details.

 - Click Test to verify the credentials and configured permissions.

-- Click Assign Credential to save and complete configuration.
+- Click Assign Credential to save changes.